 A: S.J.Res.52 is an attempt by some lawmakers and special-interest groups to use a legislative procedure to overhaul internet regulation by way of a Congressional Review Act (or “CRA”).
-While the CRA is a useful tool in overturning basic rules, it was never intended to establish wide-ranging policy initiatives, such as legislation about the future of the internet – which prohibits public input and hearings.
+While the CRA is a useful tool in overturning basic rules, it was never intended to establish wide-ranging policy initiatives, such as legislation about the future of the internet and data privacy from big tech companies – while prohibiting public input and hearings in the process.

 Q: Do internet providers support Net Neutrality?

 A: Yes.
 They always have and always will.
 We stand by an open internet because it’s good for business, and our customers expect and deserve it.

 Q: Is Title II the same as Net Neutrality?

 A: No. The FCC did not repeal Net Neutrality; it repealed separate regulations called Title II or “utility” regulation.
 Unlike Net Neutrality, these 1930s-era utility regulations are not consistent with promoting a healthy future of the Internet.

 Q: Should Internet Service Providers (ISPs) be subject to stricter laws than content providers?